Q: I’ve worked for myself for 5 years as a freelancer or entrepreneur. Will employers value freelance and consulting work as real experience?

 If a client compensates you fairly for work that you do for them, that is considered a job.
 And just as you would in an office environment, taking on a paid engagement of any kind binds you to a certain set of responsibilities, expectations, and deliverables.

-Whether the transaction takes place an in office cubicle or from your laptop in your living room, the nature of the situation remains the same – you did legitimate work for a legitimate customer.
+Whether the transaction takes place in an in-office cubicle or from your laptop in your living room, the nature of the situation remains the same – you did legitimate work for a legitimate customer.

 However, it still comes down to skill sets and talent, and who can best do the job.